-The Coach can use the Online Platform to monitor progress towards the four Middle School Academic Goals and their associated steps.
+The Middle School Education Specialist can use the Online Platform to monitor progress towards the four Middle School Academic Goals and their associated steps.

-The Required Steps for the "Complete school year promoted" Goal include:
+The Required Steps for the "Complete school year promoted with 90%+ attendance" Goal include:

-- □ Monitor attendance (monthly, or as frequently as provided) - □ Monitor NYS exam scores when they become available - D Monitor grade promotion status (in March and in June) - □ Monitor grades (as frequently as provided) - Visit the school at least once per semester
+- ☐ Monitor attendance (monthly, or as frequently as provided) - ☐ Monitor grade promotion status (in February and in June) - ☐ Monitor grades (as frequently as provided) - ☐ Monitor NYS exam scores when they become available

-The Coach should check off each of these steps as they are completed for every student each year.
-There is also space to record the attendance rates, grades, and promotion status in the platform.
+The Middle School Education Specialist should check off each of these steps as they are completed for every student each year.
+There is also space to record the attendance rates, grades, and promotion status.